AMJidovu/notepad/README.md

 ## Building from Source

 Notepad can be built very easily from source.
-First clone this repository, then install dependecies with `yarn`.
+First clone this repository, then install dependencies with `yarn`.
 After that is complete simply run `yarn build` to build the application, when that is complete run `yarn start` to start the application.

 ## Running with Docker